Artificial organ: Artificial limbs

 Artificial arms and legs, or prosthetics, are intended to restore a degree of normal function to amputees.
-Mechanical devices that allow amputees to walk again or continue to use two hands have probably been in use since ancient times, the most notable one being the simple peg leg.
+Mechanical devices that allow amputees to walk again or continue to use two hands have been in use since ancient times, the most notable one being the simple peg leg.
 Since then, the development of artificial limbs has progressed rapidly.
 New plastics and other materials, such as carbon fiber have allowed artificial limbs to become stronger and lighter, limiting the amount of extra energy necessary to operate the limb.
 Additional materials have allowed artificial limbs to look much more realistic.
 Prostheses can roughly be categorized as upper- and lower-extremity and can take many shapes and sizes.

 New advances in artificial limbs include additional levels of integration with the human body.
 Electrodes can be placed into nervous tissue, and the body can be trained to control the prosthesis.
 This technology has been used in both animals and humans.
 The prosthetic can be controlled by the brain using a direct implant or implant into various muscles.

 Bladder

 The two main methods for replacing bladder function involve either redirecting urine flow or replacing the bladder in situ.
 Standard methods for replacing the bladder involve fashioning a bladder-like pouch from intestinal tissue.
-As of 2017 methods to grow bladders using stem cells had been attempted in clinical research but this procedure was not part of medicine.
+As of 2017, methods to grow bladders using stem cells had been attempted in clinical research but this procedure was not part of medicine.